-HAS1,2,3 mediate the polymerization of HA
+HAS1,2,3 mediate the polymerization and export of HA

 Stable Identifier